Dobefu/DLiteScript/docs/content/docs/standard-library/math/pow.md

 +++
 title = 'math.pow'
 linkTitle = 'pow'
-description = 'Raises a number to a power.' weight = 0 draft = false
+description = 'Raise a number to a specified power.
+Calculate exponential values by raising base number to exponent for mathematical calculations.
+Part of the math namespace.' weight = 0 draft = false
 +++